Improved Distributed $\Delta$-Coloring: Graph Colorability and Structural Results

 \begin{proof} Fix a node $v\in V(G)$ and assume that its $r = 2\log_{\Delta-1}n$ neighborhood does not contain a degree-choosable component and that nodes in this neighborhood have degree $\Delta$.
 By \Cref{lem:no-dcc-expansion}, the BFS tree has $|B_r(v)| \geq (\Delta-1)^{r/2} \geq n$ nodes.
 Therefore the BFS tree cannot expand, and there is an edge to a lower level of $\BFS(v)$ from $B_r(v)$, or there is a node of degree $< \Delta$ in $B_r(v)$. \end{proof}

 Now we are ready for the proof of the distributed Brooks' theorem.

 \begin{proof}[Proof of Theorem~\ref{thm:local-brooks}] Let $c$ denote the partial coloring $G$, with $c(v) = \bot$.
 We say that $v$ has a \emph{token}.
 We can always do the following operation: let $u$ be an arbitrary neighbor of $v$.
-If $v$ does not have a free color, that is, all of its $\Delta$ neighbors have different colors, then we can move the token to $u$ and color the node $v$ with color $c(u)$.
+If $v$ does not have a free color, that is, all of its $\Delta$ neighbors have $\Delta$ different colors, then we can move the token to $u$ and color the node $v$ with color $c(u)$.
+If $v$ has a free color, it can choose that color and the token is eliminated.
 Now, if the $(2\log_{\Delta-1} n)$-neighborhood of $v$ contains a node of smaller degree, we can move the token to that node, and it is guaranteed to have a free color.
 Now assume that no such node exists.
 By \Cref{lem:dcc-or-expansion}, there exists a degree-choosable component in the $(2\log_{\Delta-1} n)$-neighborhood of $v$.
 Let $u$ be one of the closest nodes to $v$ in the degree-choosable component $B$.
 We move the token from $v$ to $u$ by the shortest path.
-Next we uncolor the whole of $B$.
+Next we uncolor the whole $B$.
 By definition there exists a $\Delta$-coloring of $B$ compatible with the existing coloring in the rest of the graph. \qedhere \end{proof}